bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Let's give numbers, like a Schnorr signature today, 64 bytes.
 Without aggregation, if you have n signatures, it's 64 times n bytes.
 With full aggregation, it's 64 bytes, regardless of how many signatures you have.
-With half aggregation, it becomes 32 plus 32 times N.
+With half-aggregation, it becomes 32 plus 32 times N.
 So literally half of the signature becomes independent of N and half of it remains.

 Speaker 1: 00:35:30